Colours create well-being

 Photo: Martin Jepp

-Colours promote well-being, behavioural motivation and health
+Colours support well-being, behavioural motivation and health

 Axel Buether, Germany’s leading colour expert on colours in public facilities

 Colours unconsciously play a major role in our lives.
-Axel Buether, professor of "Didactics of Visual Communication" in the school of art and design at the University of Wuppertal and Germany's leading colour expert, conducts research with his students on the effect of colours on us humans at work in public facilities and in everyday life.
+Axel Buether, professor of “Didactics of Visual Communication” in the School of Art and Design at the University of Wuppertal and Germany’s leading colour expert, conducts research with his students on the effect of colours on us humans at work in public facilities and in everyday life.

 Clinical environment or feel-good environment

-The effect was measurable: the simple, cost-effective colour and lighting intervention led to an average 30 percent reduction in the use of psychotropic drugs in all intensive care units.
+The effect was measurable: the simple, cost-effective colour and lighting intervention led to an average reduction in the use of psychotropic drugs of 30 percent in all intensive care units.
 There was also a clear side effect on staff: in the newly designed corridors and break rooms, the sickness rate fell by a third on average in the following year.
-Buether's appeal to decision-makers is clear: "When planning healthcare, educational, office and residential buildings, pay consistent attention to atmospheric factors such as light and colour.
-They have a significant influence on the well-being, health and motivation of users."
+Buether's appeal to decision-makers is clear: ”When planning healthcare, educational, office and residential buildings, pay consistent attention to atmospheric factors such as light and colour.
+They have a significant influence on the well-being, health and motivation of users.”
 A modified space not only promotes recovery, but also social interaction.
-"In the break room, employees suddenly no longer just talk about their work.
+“In the break room, employees suddenly no longer just talk about their work.
 They really switch off, dedicate themselves to eating, regenerating - and talk more about private topics.
-This reduces stress and strengthens social ties in the workplace."
+This reduces stress and strengthens social ties in the workplace.”

 What is particularly remarkable is that implementing these measures involves no or only minimal additional costs.
-"Everything I suggest is either cost-neutral or even saves money in the long term.
+“Everything I suggest is either cost-neutral or even saves money in the long term.
 All it takes is a conscious decision in advance.
 Whether a wall is painted white or an ochre colour makes no difference to the craftsman.
-Even with floors or furniture, the choice of colour is usually irrelevant in terms of price."
-Buether emphasises: "I'm not the interior designer who makes a project more expensive.
-I show how you can achieve a much more positive effect for everyone involved with the same budget."
-"You can definitely inspire clients and planners to change their culture," says the expert.
-"What we started in Wuppertal has now had an enormous impact: The Helios Group management has decided to take these findings into account in future, which will bring about a cultural change at the Group's 100 or so clinics."
+Even with floors or furniture, the choice of colour is usually irrelevant in terms of price.”
+Buether emphasises: “I'm not the interior designer who makes a project more expensive.
+I show how you can achieve a much more positive effect for everyone involved with the same budget.” ”You can definitely inspire clients and planners to change their culture,” the expert says.
+“What we started in Wuppertal has now had an enormous impact: The Helios management has decided to take these findings into account in future, which will bring about a cultural change at the Group's 100 or so clinics.”

-For Buether, one thing is at the centre of this: "This form of empirically based, applied research gives us as designers a social impact that goes far beyond what an individual design project can achieve.
-Education and the transfer of science are more important to me than a single local intervention - because this is precisely where our responsibility lies in the context of university research: actively helping to shape necessary social transformation processes."
+For Buether, one thing is at the centre here: “This form of empirically based, applied research gives us as designers a social impact that goes far beyond what an individual design project can achieve.
+Education and the transfer of science are more important to me than a single local intervention - because this is precisely where our responsibility lies in the context of university research: actively helping to shape necessary social transformation processes.”

 A classic hospital room